Community Activator Coach | EPA Standards | NCFE

 Level 2 £6,000 18 months

-The end-point assessment (EPA) for Community Activator Coach contains three methods of assessment:
+The end-point assessment (EPA) for Community Activator Coach contains two methods of assessment:

 Grading: Fail, pass or distinction.